Bisimulations for Delimited-Control Operators: Environmental Bisimilarity

 Recently, the notion of environmental bisimilarity has been cast in a framework in which soundness proofs for the bisimilarity and its up-to techniques are factorized~\cite{Madiot-al:CONCUR14,Madiot:PhD}.
-We extended that framework to allow for more powerful up-to techniques that are better suited for delimited-control operators~\cite{Aristizabal-al:FSCD16,Aristizabal-al:LMCS17}.
+We extended that framework to allow for more powerful up-to techniques that are better suited for delimited-control operators~\cite{Aristizabal-al:LMCS17}.
 We informally explain in Section~\ref{ss:env-informal} why we need such an extension in $\lamshift$, before presenting the extended framework in Section~\ref{ss:diacritical} and the definition of the bisimilarity itself, first for the relaxed semantics in Section~\ref{ss:env-LTS} and then the original one in Section~\ref{ss:env-LTS-original}.
 We improve the bisimilarities with up-to techniques (Section~\ref{ss:env-upto}) that we apply to examples (Section~\ref{ss:env-examples}), and in particular to the Kameyama and Hasegawa axiomatization (Section~\ref{ss:axioms-env}).
-This section expands on results originally published in a previous article~\cite{Aristizabal-al:LMCS17}, whose proofs can be found in accompanying report~\cite{Aristizabal-al:HAL16}, and which makes an older work obsolete~\cite{Biernacki-Lenglet:APLAS13}.